kdsuneraavinash/ballerina-shell/shell/README.md

 Variable declarations undergo two stages of compilation.
 The initial compilation is done to find the variable symbol information.
 The latter compilation is done to execute and save the after-state.

 The initial compilation is done similar to module-level declarations.
 However, the snippets are placed inside a method to enable complex expressions as initializers that would be illegal in a top-level variable declaration and to enable list/array/record binding patterns.
 The symbols in the method are extracted via `visibleSymbols` API in the `SemanticModel`.
 The location for symbol finding is taken using `SyntaxTree`.
 The type will be taken for any `VariableSymbol` or `FunctionSymbol` using their `symbol.typeDescriptor()` method.
-However, the type is returned as a string from this method and thus some regex parsing is done to find any required imports to include the type.
+The type is then traversed and transformed into a string and implicit imports are found that are required to include the type.
 The main reason for this is the `var` type variables.

 ```ballerina
 var x = abc:X()